-Moody Bible Institute's Chicago campus is strategically located at the "crossroads of America," and the school gives students many unusual advantages.
+Moody Bible Institute is strategically located at the "crossroads of America," and the school gives students many unusual advantages.
 Perhaps no other city in the world offers a better clinic for observation and experience in all phases of Christian work than Chicago.
 The city's lakefront cultural center is a short distance from Moody.
-For students who must work to help finance their training, there are opportunities for employment within Moody as well as in the industries that have made Chicago a world business center.
+For students who must work to help finance their training, there are opportunities for employment within Moody as well as in the industries that have made Chicago a world

-Spokane, Washington
+Moody Aviation-Spokane, Washington

-Moody Bible Institute's Spokane campus is located in the heart of the Pacific Northwest region.
+Moody Aviation in Spokane is located in the heart of the Pacific Northwest region.
 The second largest city in Washington, with the amenities of a big city and the feel of a small town, Spokane is easy to navigate and provides convenient housing options.
-Spokane campus students can secure employment off-campus at local grocery stores, coffee shops, or businesses.
+Moody Aviation students can secure employment at local grocery stores, coffee shops, or businesses.
 With the foothills of the Rocky Mountains rising to the east, outdoor activities such as biking, rock climbing, hiking, hunting, and skiing are just a short drive from campus, allowing students to enjoy incredible day trips.